derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 Custom keywords—declared with the help of `var` and `function`—are how we declare our own named shortcuts to values.
 These values are one of the six types above where `function` is a specific type of Object.
 When a primitive value is assigned to a keyword, the keyword holds a *copy* of the value.
 A complex value assigned or associated to a keyword is instead a *reference* to the value.
 So primitive values are always copies and complex values are always references.
 This distinction is important because references, unlike copies, enable the sharing of:

 - functionality
-- data
+- structured data

 We already know that sharing functionality—sharing `function`s—provides us a simple and reusable way to do work.
 This shared functionality is what gives us APIs.
 Code would not be able to talk to other code otherwise.
-Data is not something we've explicitly covered yet however.
+Structured data is not something we've explicitly covered yet however.

 Data in JavaScript is structured using two complex types: